woodstockcs/games-class-docs/pong/paddles.md

    - Adding a clear comment that explains what each number does

 4. CHALLENGE: The right paddle in Pong is a mirror of the left paddle.
 How would you change the starter code to draw the right paddle instead?
 (Hint: the game screen is 400 pixels wide)

+## Essential Knowledge
+1. A canvas is a drawing area with specified width and height in pixels.
+1. Functions are instructions that tell a computer what to do.
+1. Function syntax requires the function name followed by parentheses containing arguments.
+1. Arguments are values that modify function execution and must be ordered and comma-separated.
+1. Functions require varying numbers of arguments ranging from zero to many.
+1. Documentation shows programmers how to use functions and their arguments.

+## Check Your Understanding
+Q: What describes a canvas in computer graphics?

+a) A drawing area with specified width and height in pixels

+b) A drawing area with infinite size that grows as needed

+c) A drawing area that automatically adjusts to screen size

+d) A drawing area measured only in percentages of screen size

+---

+Q: Which best defines a function in programming?

+a) Instructions that tell a computer what to do

+b) A way to store data in a computer's memory

+c) A mathematical formula for solving equations

+d) A special type of variable that changes over time

+---

+Q: What is the correct syntax for calling a function?

+a) functionName(arguments)

+b) arguments(functionName)

+c) functionName[arguments]

+d) (arguments)functionName

+---

+Q: How should arguments be provided to a function?

+a) In correct order, separated by commas

+b) In any order, separated by spaces

+c) In correct order, separated by semicolons

+d) In any order, separated by commas

+---

+Q: How many arguments does a function need?

+a) It varies depending on the specific function

+b) Always exactly two arguments

+c) At least one argument

+d) Always three or more arguments

+---

+Q: What is the primary purpose of programming documentation?

+a) To show how to use functions and their arguments

+b) To explain how computers work internally

+c) To list all possible programming errors

+d) To provide the history of the programming language